changer666666/EE520_hw10_final/README.md

 Run Project
 ===
-How to run play this game:
+How to play this game:

 - ***Leader automatically does circular movement and attach virus.***
 - ***Virus randomly move around to infect cell or attach leader.***